 A veritable cottage industry of agencies and individuals has sprouted to service the swelling ranks of organisations that keep them from going hungry.

 LinkedIn describes ORM as: “the practice of monitoring the Internet reputation of a person, brand or business, with the goal of suppressing negative mentions entirely, or pushing them lower on search engine results pages to decrease their visibility,” a definition supported by a search on Google or a conversation with digital or other agencies offering ORM services.

 In this scenario, ORM can too easily appear to be a dark art practised by shady search/SEO specialists and underhand PR types for organizations with dodgy practices experiencing crises or social media campaigns running amok.

 As it is seen and practised today, ORM appears to be based on two key assumptions:

 - That online reputations are made or lost on the first two pages of Google, Baidu, or Naver.

-- That online reputations are somehow distinct from your broader reputation, and that ORM can succeed in isolation from other communications activities.
+- That online reputations are somehow distinct from one’s broader reputation, and that ORM can succeed in isolation from other communications activities.

 These assumptions are mistaken for the following reasons: